About Auth API

 2. Galileo sends you the Auth API webhook.

-4. After the transfer, the cardholder has sufficient funds, and Galileo approves the request.
+4. After the transfer, the cardholder has sufficient funds, so Galileo approves the request with response_code: 00.

 For examples of webhook code, see the Auth API v3 webhook examples in the Authorization Controller API guide.